Present in UK

 The larvae which emerge from the eggs tunnel or ‘mine’ into the leaves, living between the two epidermis layers (outermost layers of the leaf) and eating the contents between, producing the symptomatic brown patches on the host leaves.

 Larval development can take up to four weeks to complete before pupal development occurs, where a silken cocoon is formed inside the mine, and adults will emerge about two weeks later to repeat the cycle.

-HCLM pupae can survive winter temperatures as low as -23oC.
+HCLM pupae can survive winter temperatures as low as -23 degrees centigrade.
 In the UK’s climate of mild, wet summers, two or three generations per year is normal, with each generational period taking from seven to 10 weeks to complete (from egg to adult) during the summer.